Dr Alec Miners

 in Health Economics

 Following graduation from the MSc in Health Economics at York, Alec worked for 5 years at the Royal Free Medical School, London.
 His main work / thesis project was on a study assessing the cost-effectiveness of different treatments for people with clotting factor disorders.
 He then worked at the National Institute for Health and Clinical Excellence as a Technical Advisor and as a honorary Research Fellow at Brunel University, before joining the LSHTM in 2006.

 He was a member of NICE's Technology Appraisals Committee between 2007 and 2015 and is a current member of its Decision Support Unit.
-He is also external examiner for the MSc's in Health Economics and Health Policy, and Health Economics and Econometrics at the University of Birmingham.
+He was external examiner for the MSc's in Health Economics and Health Policy, and Health Economics and Econometrics at the University of Birmingham (2017-2020).

 His main research interests are in assessing the cost-effectiveness of HIV / hepatitis C & B / STIs treatments, methods of case finding and prevention, mainly from a high income perspective.
 He is also interested in patient preferences regarding HIV service configurations and is a member of the NIHR's Health Protection Research Unit in Blood Borne Viruses and STIs